guardian/daily-edition-templates/README.md

 ## Sass files

 ### Base
-- Has all the base sass files inclusing variables for colours, typography, spacing, reset and rules (which are the multiline according to sections).
+- Has all the base sass files inclusing variables for colours, typography, spacing, reset and rules (which are the multiline according to the pillar).
-- There is also a file called `pillars.scss` - this file facilitate the change of coulour by pillar using sass variables and a function that iterates on the colour palette and checks gives the whole page a colour accoding to pillar name (news, opinion, sport, arts, lifestyle, cartoon)
+- There is also a file called `pillars.scss` - this file facilitate the change of coulour by pillar using sass variables and a function that iterates on the colour palette which checks what pillar that template belongs to and gives the whole page a colour accoding to the pillar's name (news, opinion, sport, arts, lifestyle, cartoon)

 ### scss folder
 The rest of the folder contains files that are either common to all templates or unique to specific templates.